+- determining whether the memory accesses from the hardware prefetcher are used by an out-of-order core; and switching memory accesses from a first mode to a second mode if a percentage of the memory accesses generated by the hardware prefetcher are used by the out-of-order core.

+- 8. A computer system comprising:

+- a bus

-- a processor coupled to the bus; - a front side bus controller coupled to the bus, said front side bus controller comprising a page open predictor, and a front side bus scheduler, said front side bus scheduler to switch memory access modes from a first mode to a second mode, said front side bus scheduler coupled to the page open predictor; and - a front side bus access queue, coupled to the front side bus scheduler, to contain memory accesses.
+- a processor coupled to the bus;

+- a front side bus controller coupled to the bus, said front side bus controller comprising a page open predictor, and a front side bus scheduler, said front side bus scheduler to switch from a minimize memory access latency mode to a maximize memory bus bandwidth mode, said front side bus scheduler coupled to the page open predictor, wherein